brettz9/npmpathy/README.md

 ## To-dos

-1. Allow editing of `package.json`
+1. Allow editing of `package.json`, ensuring non-recognized fields can be edited as JSON

 ## Possible to-dos (or wish-list)